NATIONAL LABOR RELATIONS BOARD

 REPORT OF THE GENERAL COUNSEL

-cases which were decided upon a request for advice from a Regional Director or
+through January 2003.
+It discusses cases that were decided upon a request from a

-on appeal from a Regional Director's dismissal of unfair labor practice charges.
+Regional Director or on appeal from a Regional Director's dismissal of unfair

-In addition, it summarizes cases in which the General Counsel sought and
+labor practice charges.
+In addition, it summarizes cases in which the General

-obtained Board authorization to institute injunction proceedings under Section
+Counsel sought and obtained Board authorization to institute injunction

 Arthur F. Rosenfeld

 My contacts with practitioners around the country in the

 months since the Supreme Court's BE & K decision has evidenced a

 heightened interest in positions my office is taking in BE & K cases.

 In response, I decided to set forth my actions in several recent cases